Skip to main content

 Supply Chain Security Evidence Package Template

-Use this template when assembling evidence for supplier assurance, product acceptance, customer assurance, audit readiness, update review, vulnerability response, or lifecycle monitoring.
+Use this template to assemble evidence for supplier assurance, product acceptance, customer assurance, audit readiness, update approval, vulnerability response, or lifecycle monitoring.

-An evidence package should make the decision, scope, artifacts, verification path, gaps, exceptions, and retention expectations visible.
-It replaces ad hoc evidence collection with a repeatable structure.
+An evidence package should make the decision, scope, artifacts, verification path, gaps, exceptions, owners, and retention expectations visible.
+It should show why the evidence is sufficient, conditional, incomplete, or not yet usable for the decision.

 Template